Edward W. Forbes: Career

 Forbes co-founded the Harvard River Associates in 1902 with Robert Bacon, James Abercrombie Burden, Jr., Augustus Hemenway and Thomas Nelson Perkins.
 The real estate venture consisted in acquiring land between the Harvard Yard and the Charles River for US$400,000 to preserve the beauty of the area near the Harvard campus remained "collegiate".
 Subsequently, the land became part of the campus in its expansion.

 Forbes taught at his alma mater, Middlesex School, from 1904 to 1905.
 By 1907, he conducted a course on Florentine painting at his other alma mater, Harvard University.
 He became a lecturer in Fine Arts at Harvard in 1909.
 By 1935, he was promoted as the Martin A. Ryerson Professor in the Fine Arts at Harvard University.
 He retired in 1944.

 Forbes served as the Director of the Fogg Art Museum at Harvard University from 1909 to 1944.
-Under his leadership, the art collection was vastly expanded, and a new building was constructed in 1927.
+Under his leadership, the art collection was vastly expanded, and a new building was opened in 1927.
 He led many fundraising campaigns with Paul J. Sachs.
 He founded the Center for Conservation and Technical Studies, later renamed the Straus Center for Conservation and Technical Studies.
 He promoted the X-ray study of the paintings in the museum collection.
 He urged art conservator George L. Stout to work with chemist Rutherford John Gettens, both of whom pioneered scientific art preservation.
-Moreover, he sailed aboard the Asama Maru from San Francisco, California, to Japan to undertake an art research trip in 1931.
+Moreover, he sailed aboard the Asama Maru from San Francisco, California, to Japan to undertake an art research trip and to visit his brother in 1931.
 He retired in 1944.

 Forbes served as the President of the American Research Center in Egypt from 1948 to 1962.

+The first Honorary Fellowship of the International Institute for Conservation of Historic and Artistic Works (IIC) was awarded to Edward Forbes in 1958.

 As a permanent tribute, the plaza outside and the arcade inside Harvard's Holyoke Center were named in his honour.
-The occasion was marked by a ceremony on 17 October 1966.
+The occasion was marked by a ceremony on October 17, 1966.